 top of page

-Art can be a wonderful way of communicating (both listening and sharing) with God beyond words.
+Art can be a wonderful way of communicating with God beyond words — both listening and responding.
 It is not about creating masterpieces, but about allowing patterns to emerge that can offer you new insights and be turned into prayer.

-Mary Daly (an American philosopher and theologian) understands that it is the creative potential itself in human beings that is the image of God.
-And our creativity springs not from the intellect but from the play instinct: 'Perhaps the time has come when we learn to play with God...as well as pray with God.
-And in our play...true prayer will emerge,' Matthew Fox - a priest & theologian.
+Mary Daly understood that it is the creative potential itself in human beings that reflects the image of God.
+Our creativity springs not primarily from the intellect, but from the play instinct.
+As Matthew Fox writes:

 Artwork has the capacity to: